nelsonkbrenton-BA/Workforce-Attendance-Analysis/README.md

 Fulfillment had a 4.78% absence rate, above the overall absence rate of 3.4%.
 Because Fulfillment also had a high scheduled-shift volume, this creates a more material operational risk.

-### 2. Overnight shift had the highest reliability risk
+### 2. The overnight shift had the highest reliability risk

 Overnight had the highest late-arrival rate at 10.47% and the highest absence rate at 5.28%.
 This suggests overnight staffing may need closer schedule review, supervisor follow-up, or attendance support.